splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/get-started.rst

 - B3 and W3C headers for context propagation
 - OTLP over HTTP exporter to send spans to the Splunk OTel Collector
 - OpenTelemetry semantic conventions

+.. note:: If you need AlwaysOn Profiling for .NET, use the SignalFx Instrumentation for .NET.
+See :ref:`get-started-dotnet`.

 .. raw:: html